 Installing and running Eclipse Che on premise

 If you want to deploy Eclipse Che on your own servers, you also need to provide a Kubernetes cluster.
 For a productive deployment, MiniKube or MiniShift are most probably not the right choice and this article will not get into comparing different solutions.
 One obvious choice would be OpenShift.
 As the hosted service described above is based on it, it is kind of guaranteed that Che runs nicely in this environment.
-See here for more details on how to deploy Eclipse Che on your own instance of OpenShift.
+See the documentation for more details on how to deploy Eclipse Che on your own instance of OpenShift.

 Installing and running Eclipse Che in the cloud